 Regular Absentee Voters

-If you are a regular absentee voter, you may use the application form prescribed by the Secretary of State (Form 11-A) to apply for your absentee ballot.
+If you are a regular absentee voter, you may use the application form prescribed by the Secretary of State (Form 11-A, button to link above) to apply for your absentee ballot.
 If you choose not to use the prescribed form, your written application need not be in any particular format, but it must contain all of the following information:

 - Your name;